ABRG-Models/AttractorScaffolding/simsj/sim/README.md

 ### mutation.cpp

-Mutate a known-good genome and evaluate the fitness at various Hamming distances away from the fitness = 1 original.
+Mutate a known-good genome and evaluate the fitness at various Hamming distances away from the f=1 original.

 * Compiles into *mutation4*, *mutation5* and *mutation6*
 * Results into data/mutations_ff4_n4_*.csv